 Select Albums

-In the summer of 2006, Shane O’Connor and fellow engineer Kevin Ennis recorded Pulling Out Just Enough To Win at Vindaloo, Aerosmith’s personal headquarters and recording studio.
+In the summer of 2006, Shane Michael Rose and fellow engineer Kevin Ennis recorded Pulling Out Just Enough To Win at Vindaloo, Aerosmith’s personal headquarters and recording studio.
 The privelege of working in such a facility offered the use of some of rock and roll’s most sought after vintage gear.

 “Through the course of the recording process, we would move a box in the back warehouse, and find an unmarked box full of vinatage microphones or an extremely rare guitar amp.
 Most of the equipment at Vindaloo was gear that most studios and engineers dream about owning.
 The whole place was comprised of this type of gear… amazing”